guiltygyoza/blog/_pages/bookshelf.markdown

 - *Debt: The First 5000 Years* - David Graeber.
 - *The Technological Republic* - Alex Karp.
 - *The Crowd* - Gustave Le Bon.
+- *Pieces of the Action* - Vannevar Bush.